OriBenNun/Oversight_UI_Toolkit_Test/README.md

 3. InteractionsHandler: all user interactions. fetches data and asks to mutate data from the handler
 4. RenderingHandler: handles the UI rebuilding"

+0600:
+Pushed the managers refactor.

+---- Going to bed ----

 Moving on to the indexing layer.